root-project/root/README/ReleaseNotes/v604/index.md

 ## Release 6.04/14

-Changes will be part of the future 6.04/14

 ### Build system

 - Added build option builtin_openssl to build OpenSSL internally.
 This is specially needed for the lastest Mac OSX (El Capitan)